tektutor/openshift-july-2025/Day1/README.md

 echo "Web Server 3" > index.html
 docker cp index.html nginx3-jegan:/usr/share/nginx/html/index.html
 ```
+In case you are using bitnami/nginx:latest image, the above path should be /app/index.html in the place of /usr/share/nginx/html/index.html

 Now try to access the lb balancer using your local machine IP or just localhost from the web browser
 ```